Omar-fy/agrisense/README.md

 # Option 2 — VS Code Live Server
 # Right-click dashboard.html → Open with Live Server

-# Option 3 — open directly in browser (may have CORS issues)
+# Option 3 — open directly in browser (may have cors issues but still working on them)
 open dashboard.html
 ```